Open-Data-Product-Initiative/Standard-components/source/index.html.md

 ```

 Standardized extensions would be implemented with "x-standardized" element.
+Standarized extensions are grouped following the classes of core compoments.
+As an example, core object "Access" related standardized extensions are under "Access Extensions".
 More examples of those you can find from the core components below.

 > Example of standardized extension usage: